IGCSE Board Syllabus 2021

 The Cambridge IGCSE curriculum offers a variety of routes for learners with a wide range of abilities, including those whose first language is not English.
 Cambridge International helps schools build a curriculum around their specific needs.
 Starting from a foundation of core subjects, it is easy to add breadth and cross-curricular perspectives.
 Encouraging learners to engage with a variety of subjects, and make connections between them, is fundamental to our approach.
 For schools, Cambridge IGCSE offers a flexible and stimulating curriculum, supported with excellent resources and training.

 For learners, Cambridge IGCSE helps improve performance by developing skills in creative thinking, inquiry, and problem-solving.
 It is the perfect springboard for advanced study.
-There are over 70 subjects available at Cambridge IGCSE, including 30 languages, and schools can offer them in any combination.
+There are approximately 70 subjects available at Cambridge IGCSE, including 30 languages, and schools can offer them in any combination.

 Table of Contents